edg1983/quick_classify/README.md

 ## Output files

-Based on the configure output_prefix the tool generates:
+Based on the configured output_prefix the tool generates:

 - `<output_prefix>.predictions-train.tsv` containing the predictions for the training dataset
 - `<output_prefix>.predictions-query.tsv` containing the predictions for the query dataset

 Both files contains the sample id, the given label, the predicted label and the probability estimstes for each label.

-When `--make_html` is set the tool also generates a HTML report `<output_prefix>.predictions.html` containing:
+When `--make_html` is set the tool also generates a HTML report `<output_prefix>.predictions.html` containing

+When `--save_model` is set the tool also generates a folder `<output_prefix>.model` containing data of the trained model and eventually the PC loadings.

+## Re-use trained models

+If you have a model folder containing model data from a previou run, you can use `--model <model_folder>` to load the model and use it for prediction.
+In this case, the tool will ignore all other parameters and use the model as is.

+**NB.** In this case the query dataset must contain the same features (columns) as the training dataset in the same order.
+The features used in training are stored in the model folder in model.json.

+If the training process involved PC dimensionality reduction, the query dataset will be automatically projected in the same PC space before prediction.

 ## Future improvements

-- [ ] be able to save trained models and use them to predict new data without retraining the model.
 - [ ] allow to subset columns in input files using column names or index
 - [ ] when both train and test are given automatically subset to common columns